Types of Water in Pharmaceutical, Usage and Technique to Prepare

 Water for Hemodialysis: commons

-7. Sterile water for irrigation
+7. Sterile water for irrigation:

-sterile water for irrigation
+a bottle filled with sterile water for irrigation

-It is not suitable for parenteral applications because it carries less stringent specifications for bacterial endotoxins than Sterile Water for injection.
+It is not suitable for parenteral applications because it carries less stringent specifications for bacterial endotoxins than Sterile Water for Injection.

 9. Water for analytical purposes:

-Distilled Water, freshly distilled Water, Deionized Water, high-purity water, and Carbon dioxide-free water are incorporated for Analytical purposes.
+Distilled water, freshly distilled water, deionized water, high-purity water, and carbon dioxide–free water are incorporated for analytical purposes.

-Uses Benefits of Water in Pharmaceutical
+Uses and Benefits of Water in Pharmaceutical:

 Conclusion: